adeebAhmad1/order-1/README.md

 5. Add emoji widget to Comments(It would be great if we could add emoji and GIF to comments similar to monday.com)
 6. Adding additional Boards similar to Monday.com(ONLY Admin should be able to add/edit and delete Additional Boards.) bug1 = drop down closing in homepage
-****done***}

-{**final bugs**

-Looks great BUT there are a few things that need to be fixed:
+B. Please remove "Posted By Admin on 6:05:26 PM Fri Mar 27 2020" from Today's Goals field.(done)
 A. Today's Goals field should not be across all Boards.
 There should be a "Today's Goal" for each Board.
-B. Please remove "Posted By Admin on 6:05:26 PM Fri Mar 27 2020" from Today's Goals field.(done)
+G.Change the board text on the left from "Todos" to "Client Relations"
+F. Please add the Emoji icon on the left of the bold icon. (done)
+***done***}

+{***final bugs***

+Looks great BUT there are a few things that need to be fixed:

 C. When adding a emoji, it should add the emoji where the cursor is last and NOT at the bottom of the field.
 D. Paragraph icon similar to monday.com is still missing.
-E. Bold, italic, hyperlink,... icons needs to be smaller
-F. Please add the Emoji icon on the left of the bold icon. (done) G.Change the board text on the left from "Todos" to "Client Relations" H.The emoji shortcut group sections are no longer there.
+E. Bold, italic, hyperlink,... icons needs to be smaller H.The emoji shortcut group sections are no longer there.
 Please make sure to put those back. status log show krana ha comments ma jasa phla kra rae tha.

-***final bugs***}
+**final bugs**}